georgianat10/clara_music/README.md

 This application has three main parts:
  1. Sentiment analysis - implemented with Recursive Neural Network (RNN) using Tensorflow;
- 2. Speech recognition - implemented using google librarys;
+ 2. Speech recognition - implemented using google libraries;
  3. Database for song and the feeling associated with them.